MihBat/F10-Weather-prediction/README.md

-# F10: Temperature and humidity prediction for North America three locations
+# F10: Temperature and humidity prediction for three locations of North America
 # Group 6
 - Mihhail Batura